thiskevinwang/coffee-code-climb/content/blog/2020/07/26/atomicity-and-idempotency-for-dummies.md

 ![](./db-lock.png)

-This happens because the long-running application code implicitly tells Postgres to acquire a either a [table-level lock](https://www.postgresql.org/docs/9.4/explicit-locking.html#LOCKING-TABLES) or a [row-level lock](https://www.postgresql.org/docs/9.4/explicit-locking.html#LOCKING-ROWS) on the `users` and `comments` tables...
+This happens because the long-running application code implicitly tells Postgres to acquire either a [table-level lock](https://www.postgresql.org/docs/9.4/explicit-locking.html#LOCKING-TABLES) or a [row-level lock](https://www.postgresql.org/docs/9.4/explicit-locking.html#LOCKING-ROWS) on the `users` and `comments` tables...
 I need to clarify this for myself.

 ## Final Thoughts